Maurice522/React-Native-Edge-Bridge/README.md

 Assurance Link → In Adobe Assurance UI when you create a new session.

 #### 3️⃣🛠 Using the App
-Connect to Assurance

-Click Connect to Assurance.
+Click on Connect to Assurance.

 Enter your Assurance session link OR choose the default link.

-If a session is already running, you'll see a popup.

-Send Tracking Events
+Send Tracking Events.

 trackAction and trackState are available with custom data payloads.